 With underground coal gasification (UCG), the actual process takes place underground, generally below 1,200 feet.
 The underground setting provides both the feedstock source as well as pressures comparable to that in an above-ground gasifier.
 With most UCG facilities, two wells are drilled on either side of an underground coal seam.
 One well is used to inject air or oxygen (and sometimes steam) into the coal seam to initiate the gasification reactions.
 The second well is used to collect the synthesis gas (syngas) that is formed from the gasification reactions and to pipe it to the surface for additional processing and use.
 A pair of wells can last 8-10 years.

-The syngas that is produced from UCG is the same as that produced by above-ground gasification processes—it can be combusted in a gas turbine to produce electricity or further processed to produce chemicals, transportation fuels, or fertilizers.
-For more information on power and products from syngas, click here.
+The syngas that is produced from UCG is the same as that produced by above-ground gasification processes.
+It can be combusted in a gas turbine to produce electricity or further processed to produce chemicals, transportation fuels, or fertilizers.

 There are a number of significant economic benefits associated with UCG that include: